emicklei/melrose/docs/dsl.md

 ### variables

-Variable names must start with a non-digit character and can zero or more characters in [a-z A-Z _ 0-9].
+Variable names must start with a non-digit character and can have zero or more characters in [a-z A-Z _ 0-9].
-An assigment "=" is used to create a Variable.
+An assigment "=" is used to create a variable.
 To delete a variable, assign it to the special value "nil".

 ### comment

-Use "//" to add comment.
+Use "//" to add comment, either on a new line or and the end of a statement.

 ## Creation functions